arpastrana/compas_cem/docs/installation.rst

     pip install --upgrade compas-cem

-Alternatively, if you want to switch to a specific version, type this:
+Alternatively, if you want to switch to a specific version, for example version ``0.16.1``, type this:

 ::